 Profit Splits and Broker Partnerships

 Prop firms rely on multiple revenue streams, including profit-sharing arrangements, broker partnerships, evaluation fees, and subscription income.
-While evaluation fees provide upfront cash flow, profit splits and broker deals offer ongoing financial benefits.
+While evaluation fees provide upfront cash flow, profit splits and broker deals can offer ongoing financial benefits.

 How Profit Splits Work

 Once traders pass their evaluations and start earning profits, prop firms take a percentage of those earnings.
 Many firms begin with a split favoring the trader, such as 80/20 (80% to the trader, 20% to the firm).
 Over time, as traders prove their consistency and reliability, firms may adjust the split to give traders an even larger share.
 Some firms also encourage growth by setting profit targets and offering scaling plans, which allow traders to manage larger accounts.
 Even if the percentage split stays the same, the increased account size means higher absolute profits for the firm.
-In addition, broker partnerships provide another steady revenue source for these firms.
+In addition, broker partnerships can provide another steady revenue source for these firms.

 Broker Commissions and Spreads